elizabethvenner/CV/README.md

 [Skills](#skills) | [Projects] (#projects) | [Experience](#experience) | [Education](#education) | [Interests](#interests) | [Blog](https://medium.com/@elizabethvenner) | [LinkedIn](https://www.linkedin.com/in/elizabeth-venner-821a9896)

 I'm a full stack junior developer, soon to be graduating from Makers Academy, one of the world's best coding bootcamps.
-Enthusiastic, perseverant and multi-lingual, I bring with me a wealth of transferable skills garnered from over 9 years working in administrative and customer-facing roles in the UK and abroad, as well as the creativity of a professional actor and Classical musician.
+Enthusiastic, perseverant and multi-lingual, I bring with me a wealth of transferable skills garnered from over 9 years working in administrative and customer-facing roles in the UK and abroad, as well as the creativity and disclipline of a professional actor and Classical musician.

-As a quick and self-directed learner, I don't balk when approached with unfamiliar technologies.
-An avid pair programmer trained in Agile methodology and TDD, I have an adaptive style of working and build robust, clean code, while my attention to detail means that I'm good at spotting bugs.
+As a quick and self-directed learner, I approach unfamiliar technologies with convidence.
+An avid pair programmer trained in Agile methodology and TDD, I have an adaptive style of working and build robust, clean code.

-I'm looking for a junior developer role in a company that will appreciate the unique qualities I can bring, while giving me the opportunity to develop my skills and work within a friendly and committed team.
+I'm looking for a junior developer role in a company whol will give me the opportunity to develop my skills in a supportive environment while working within a friendly and committed team.

 ## Skills

 #### Analysis

-My methodical mind means that at Makers Academy, debugging is one of my strengths as I am good at examining the stack trace and using visibility gaining techniques to tighten the loop on bugs.
+*"Elizabeth is an excellent debugger", comment by a colleague at Makers Academy*

+The above was said of me as my attention to detail, methodical examination of the stack trace and judicious use of visibility gaining techniques empowered me to find bugs on a project despite having little prior knowledge of the technologies used.

 While an HR Officer in Luxembourg, my analytical skills enabled me to massage convoluted data such as employee sickness statistics pulled from a rather temperamental system into a concise and readable format for senior members of staff.